Lobe den Herrn, meine Seele, BWV 69: Music

 The chorus and the bass aria are taken without significant alteration from the earlier model.
 The second movement is a secco soprano recitative which opens much like in the original version before modulating to G major.
 The other aria is transposed from the tenor original for the alto voice, and is accompanied by violin and oboe instead of flute and oboe da caccia.
-The following tenor recitative with string accompaniment is "an example of Bach's highly emotional recitative melodic line at its most mature and expressive", but midway through, it moves into a dissonant and chromatic passage.
+The following tenor recitative with string accompaniment is "an example of Bach's highly emotional recitative melodic line at its most mature and expressive"; midway through, it moves into a dissonant and chromatic passage.
 The closing chorale includes prominent parts for trumpet and drums.